 Sources: ZillowForecasts, RedfinForecasts, RealtorForecasts

-5) San Diego's is just 6.5%, showing it's a bustling and competitive market
+5) San Diego's "vacancy rate" of 6.5% shows a bustling and competitive market with most spaces filled

 Signal strength: moderate